rbit-sr/Lua-Guide/_Lua guide.md

 Note that the same could have been achieved way easier using the `despawn` command we haven't seen yet.
 This method however has the advantage that we could write another script that makes each obstacle reappear again.

-## Callbacks
+## Events and callbacks

 We have already seen how commands like `get` and `set` provide a communication interface between Velo and our scripts.
 These command calls are always initiated by our scripts.
-Callbacks provide another communication interface, this time however they are called by Velo on specific events.
-They allow you to define a function that is then called by Velo on specific events.
-Let's list them all:
+Callback functions provide another communication interface, this time however they are called by Velo on specific events.

-- `onPreUpdate()`: Gets called right before the game's update method is called.
-- `onPostUpdate()`: Gets called right after the game's update method was called.
-- `onPreDraw()`: Gets called right before the game's draw methods is called.
-- `onPostDraw()`: Gets called right after the game's draw methods were called.
-- `onPreDrawLayer(layer)`: Gets called right before all objects in layer `layer` are drawn.
-- `onPostDrawLayer(layer)`: Gets called right after all objects in layer `layer` were drawn.
-- `onPostPresent()`: Gets called right after the GPU finished drawing the next frame.
-- `onSetInputs(playerIndex)`: Gets called right after the player's inputs have been polled.
-- `onPlayerReset(playerIndex)`: Gets called when a player's state is reset.
+Let's list a few example events:

-- `onLapFinish(time)`: Gets called when the player finishes a lap.
+- `lapFinish -> time`: Gets fired when the player finishes a lap.
-- `onEcho(text)`: Gets called when some text is printed to the console.
-- `onReceiveRuns(requestId, runs)`: Gets called when receiving the response to a runs request.
-- `onDownloadFinish(id, name)`: Gets called when the download of a recording has finished.
-- `onStop()`: Gets called when the script is being stopped or the game exits.
+- `stop`: Gets fired when the script is being stopped or the game exits.

-We will see the significance of these in the remainder of this document.
+- `preUpdate`: Gets fired right before the game's update function is called.
+- `postUpdate`: Gets fired right after the game's update function is called.

+You can get a complete list by typing `listEvents`.

+Now in order to handle such an event, you need to define a callback function.
+You can do so by defining a global function and naming it by taking the event's name, capitalizing its first letter and prefixing it with `on`.
+Some events may carry extra parameters, like `lapFinish` carrying the final time for example.
+You can just take these as function parameters and they will be passed to your callback.

+The above 4 examples would require the following callback functions:

+- `onLapFinish(time)`
+- `onStop()`
+- `onPreUpdate()`
+- `onPostUpdate()`

 ### Example scripts